030 (magazine)

 030 (also known as [030] Magazin Berlin), is a free ad-supported German magazine from Berlin.
 Its name refers to the dialing code of the city.
 It was founded on 6 October 1994 and provides information about movies, concerts, parties, sports, and new media.
 It is distributed in bars, pubs and restaurants and is published every two weeks.
-The print run is 52,000 pieces.
-The [030] has belonged to Zitty Verlag GmbH from 2008 - 2015.
+The print run is 52,000.
+The [030] belonged to Zitty Verlag GmbH from 2008 - 2015.

-Since January 2016, the [030] Magazin Homepage had an online relaunch.
-The publisher and editors have been located in Berlin-Prenzlauer Berg.
+In January 2016, the [030] Magazin website was relaunched.
+The publisher and editors are located in Berlin-Prenzlauer Berg.